 TNID makes the sorely-needed paradigm shift our industry needs: using shared software to solve problems commonly experienced by just about every enterprise, service provider and participant within the chain of custody.

-TNID (Telephone Number ID) is based on two awarded patents and will completely transform the way deliver communications is trusted.
+TNID (Telephone Number ID) is will completely transform the way deliver communications is trusted.
 It provides a future-proof solution to these major identity management issues.

 In short, TNID restores trust in communications for all legitimate holders of local and Toll-Free telephone numbers as well as IOT devices.

 We like to say that TNID enables Communications at the speed of trust.
 When your customers trust your organization, your messages get through quickly, without glitches or delays.

 Enterprises, service providers and anyone tied to a telephone number or device can leverage TNID’s “source of truth” because the information is vetted and attested by all members in the chain of custody.
 There’s no weak link in an immutable chain when it is cryptographically secured.
 The enterprise and its clients own the record's contents, including the LOA, KYC, use cases and all features and assets associated with a telephone number.